crips24/processDvd/README.md

-# processDvd : a small project that turns any x11 window into a dvd logo
+# processDvd : a small project that makes any x11 window bounce like a dvd logo

 ### KNOWN ISSUES :